top of page

 I'm Inger Sigrun Bredkjær Brodey.
 Welcome to my desk.

 As the contents of my desk might suggest, I'm a scholar, teacher, author, and public humanist.
 My interests tend to be international and comparative, as I was born in Japan, immigrated with my parents and brothers from Denmark, studied in Germany and Japan, and live in the United States.
-I'm also a mother of four creative kids and a lover of assorted crafts.
+I'm also a mother of four creative kids (now adults) and a lover of assorted crafts.
 Read a fun story about my family here.

-On the side, I also run three other Jane Austen-related non-profit organizations.
+On the side, I also run other Jane Austen-related non-profit organizations.
 Come to one of our events and meet me there (or leave a virtual sticky note on my desk).

 lightwoodbg.jpg